-The construction of an Athen's metro system had been announced 22 times over the course of decades before this project began.
+The construction of a metro system in Athens had been announced 22 times over the course of decades before this project began.
 Many doubted it would or could be done—but it was.

 Ahead of the 2004 Summer Olympics, a Bechtel-led team delivered for Athens two new subway lines.
-Ever since, the Athens Metro has provided passengers with dramatically shorter commute times, speeding travelers at up to 60 miles (90 kilometers) underground, relieves congestion, boosts commerce, bolsters tourism, and decreases pollution by displacing some 375,000 cars per day from the roads.
+Ever since, the Athens Metro has provided passengers with dramatically shorter commute times, speeding travelers at up to 60 miles (90 kilometers) an hour underground.
+It has relieved congestion, boosted commerce, bolstered tourism, and decreased pollution by removing some 375,000 cars a day from the roads.

 Digging up the past

 Archaeology is a major challenge when you’re constructing in any city, but it’s especially true in Athens.
-Because the city iis 3,000 years old, much of its history is buried.
-So Greek archaeologists preceded construction of every tunnel shaft and station with a survey and project engineers assisted by providing georadar underground images.
+Because the city is 3,000 years old, much of its history is buried.
+Greek archaeologists preceded construction of every tunnel shaft and station with a survey, and project engineers assisted by providing georadar underground images.
 When they discovered artifacts—either during the surveys or construction—work stopped until the finds could be safely retrieved.

 Artifacts from the classical Greek, Roman, and Byzantine periods came from sites flanking the Acropolis.
 The Bechtel-led project team partnered with the Greek Ministry of Culture to preserve 30,000 artifacts.
 Most of the system's 28 stations display these ancient treasures.
 The Cycladic Arts Museum of Athens also displays many of the finds.

 Tunneling crews encountered unexpected soft and unstable soil, the result of ancient water wells, old riverbeds, and illegal underground sewage connections.
 And certain portions of shallow tunnel passed beneath weak structures, such as ancient churches and monuments, at risk of collapsing.